268368132i/moned/README.md

 This unfinished application is an attempt to create a client for accessing MongoDB.

-Start development server expressjs + react:
+Start development to debug in browser expressjs + react:
+`npm run dev`

+Start development to debug in Electron:
+`npm run devElectron`

+Build react bundle:
+`npm run build`

+Start electron with react bundle:
 `npm run start`

-Start ElectronJS client:
-`npm run dev`